-Claire Bean, 61, has been the Chief Financial Officer and Chief Operating Officer of Northeast since December 2010.
+Claire Bean, 62, has been the Chief Financial Officer and Chief Operating Officer of Northeast and the Bank since December 2010.
 She has a 28-year record in financial services in the Greater Boston area.
 Her experience encompasses nearly every aspect of banking, with a focus in balance sheet management, strategic planning, financial management, commercial credit oversight, operations and information technology.
 Most recently, she served as Executive Vice President and Chief Financial Officer of Benjamin Franklin Bancorp, where she managed the company's initial public offering and simultaneous acquisition of Chart Bank in 2005.
-In the four years that followed, she oversaw a doubling of the bank's assets and associated operations, culminating in the sale of the company in April 2009.
 In the 1990s she was Chief Operating Officer and Treasurer of Grove Bank in Chestnut Hill, Massachusetts, and subsequently co-founded and served as Chief Operating Officer of Lighthouse Bank, an Internet bank based in Waltham, Massachusetts.

 From 2002 to 2004, Ms. Bean worked in international economic development in Central Asia and Russia, serving as director of several microfinance programs designed to provide economic opportunity to the poor.
-Currently, Ms. Bean serves on the Board of REACH Beyond Domestic Violence and the Boston Advisory Council of Mercy Corp International.
+Currently, Ms. Bean serves on the Board of REACH Beyond Domestic Violence.